Customer Success | Taylor Porter

 by Jeff Ton

-As Senior Vice President of Product Development & Strategic Alliances at InterVision and a frequent contributor to publications within the legal industry, I have seen many law firms rethinking their existing IT strategies to meet client demands and mitigate threats of disruption and reputation degradation.
+As Senior Vice President of Product Development & Strategic Alliances at InterVision and a frequent contributor to publications within the legal industry, I have seen many law firms rethinking their existing IT strategies to meet customer demands and mitigate threats of disruption and reputation degradation.
 Taylor Porter, one of the oldest, largest and most respected law firms in Louisiana, met these pressures and objectives by turning to Disaster Recovery as a Service (DRaaS) as a solution.
 The director of information technology at Taylor Porter, Damian Burdette, talked with me about why DRaaS made sense for his firm.

 Damian, thanks for speaking with me.
 Let’s start with something unique about Louisiana; the state follows Napoleonic Law.
-How does that affect the make-up of your client base and competing against other law firms?
+How does that affect the make-up of your customer base and competing against other law firms?

-Since Louisiana law is unique, we often serve as local counsel partnering with the client’s national counsel.
-That being said, while the firm has a large number of Louisiana-based clients, we have a number of attorneys who practice beyond the borders of the state.
+Since Louisiana law is unique, we often serve as local counsel partnering with the customer’s national counsel.
+That being said, while the firm has a large number of Louisiana-based customers, we have a number of attorneys who practice beyond the borders of the state.
 Though we are a single-office firm based in Baton Rouge we operate on a national level like most other firms our size or larger.

 What were you looking to solve with DRaaS?
 What advantages did you see with DRaaS that your existing technologies could not accomplish?